Moritzbu/Migration-in-Scientific-Communities/README.md

 ## General Introduction

 This project models the scientific community regarding the spreading of ideas and research activity.
-Based on real publication data the dissemination of ideas is compared to simulated data using university ranking and Journal Impact Factors as parameters.
-Based on this the implementation of a Agent Based Modell gives rise on several impact factors.
+Based on real publication data the dissemination of ideas is compared to simulated data using the university rankingas parameter.
+Based on this the implementation of a Agent Based Modell gives rise on several impact factors, that drive innovation processes aswell as acceptance by the community.

 (States your motivation clearly: why is it important / interesting to solve this problem?)
 (Add real-world examples, if any)